mebusy/notes/dev_notes/AI_CS188_CPS.md

 If we assigned red to WA , we should remove red choice from NT , SA.

 so that basic idea when I assigned something I look at its ***neighbors*** in the graph and cross things off, that's called forward checking.
+So the neighbors of WA would lose red.

-forward checking doesn't check interactions between unassigned variables just checks interactions between assigned variables and their neighbors.  只检测 比邻的 变量
+forward checking doesn't check interactions between unassigned variables just checks interactions between assigned variables and their neighbors.
+Anything further is thinking too hard for forward checking.

 <h2 id="7e161a29d4c082578ae409a87a8988f0"></h2>